terodox/terodox.tech/content/posts/2020-01-12--handling-web-component-markup-with-lit-html/index.md

 Ok, so what the heck IS lit-html?

-> "lit-html lets you write HTML templates in JavaScript using template literals with embedded JavaScript expressions. lit-html identifies the static and dynamic parts of your templates so it can efficiently update just the changed portions." - from the [lit-html site](https://lit-html.polymer-project.org/guide)
+> *"lit-html lets you write HTML templates in JavaScript using template literals with embedded JavaScript expressions. lit-html identifies the static and dynamic parts of your templates so it can efficiently update just the changed portions."* - from the [lit-html site](https://lit-html.polymer-project.org/guide)

-This means that we can write templates similar to Angular and React, and get the benefits of only changing the parts of the DOM affected by a re-render.
+This means that we can write templates similar to Angular and React getting the benefits of only changing the parts of the DOM affected by a re-render.

 Unlike Angular and React, we are deeply in control of WHEN we re-render.
 This has both pros and cons, but it's definitely something to keep in mind as we dive deeper.

 ## Templates vs TemplateResults vs Rendering

-Lit-html functions in three basic steps.
+Lit-html functions in two basic steps.
 The first is to define a Template or TemplateFunction.
 This is the markup we want rendered to the DOM with some variables in place, or being passed into the function.
 This is similar to Angular templates or JSX in React.

+The second is to then render that TemplateResult to the DOM using the `render` function.

 ## Templates and Template Functions

-Templates are based on string literals using the backtick (`) character.
-The templates are then prefixed with lit-html's html tag.
+Templates are based on string literals using the backtick (`` ` ``) character.
+The templates are then prefixed with lit-html's `html` string literal tag.
 Tagged template literals are widely supported in modern browsers, but Edge is lagging behind.
-This can be overcome using babel (more on that later).
+This can be overcome using babel [check out the docs for more information](https://lit-html.polymer-project.org/guide/tools).

 Here's an example of a simple template: